jremington/Z8_TinyBasic/README.md

 Code was modified from http://www.ittybittycomputers.com/ittybitty/tinybasic/

 For some reason, upload fails after about 2,000 characters of Basic code are transmitted, so the code had to be stripped down to under that.
 The C program reads a text file containing the Basic code, and transmits it, character by character (with appropriate delays) to the Z8 board via the serial port.
 The upload code strips :REM statements from the ends of Tiny Basic code lines, in order to save space.
+Serial Baud rate 2400 set by switches (assumed).

 Tested with a 15x15 array, the Game of Life timestep on the Z8 takes about 4 minutes clock time.